 Rosehips are the fruit of the rose plant and are packed full of vitamin C. They once had multiple uses, during WW2 especially, when more exotic vitamin C rich fruits were much more difficult to import.
 Learn more with our 7 Tips to Stay Healthy.

 Rosehips contain an itchy seed so we don’t recommend eating them like a fruit.
 Instead, forage rosehips to make a rosehip syrup or rosehip tea.

-Whilst rosehip tea alone is delicious, we prefer a mixed red berry tea in combination with other red berries, including hawthorn berries.
-The full Red Berry Tea recipe is coming soon – don’t forget to subscribe!
+Whilst rosehip tea alone is delicious, we prefer a mixed Wild Red Berry Tea in combination with other red berries, including hawthorn berries.

 4. Foraging in England for Apples